Near geodesics in John domains in Banach spaces: The proof of Theorem

 \bca $\ell(\alpha_i)< a_5 \lambda_D(y_i, y_{i+1}).$\eca Then (\ref{hl-eq(4-1-2)}) yields \beq \frac{\ell(\gamma[y_i,y_{i+1}])}{2d_D(y_i)}&\leq& \ell_k(\gamma[y_i,y_{i+1}])\leq c_0 k_{D}(y_i,y_{i+1}) \leq 4ac_0\log \Big( 1+\frac{\ell(\alpha_i)} {d_D(y_i)}\Big) \\ \nonumber &\leq& 4ac_0\log \Big( 1+\frac{ a_5\lambda_{D}(y_i,y_{i+1})} {d_D(y_i)}\Big).\eeq A necessary condition for \eqref{eq(h-h-4-2')} is

 Hence (\ref{eq(h-h-4-2')}) implies that $k_{D}(y_i,y_{i+1})\leq a_4$.

 \bca $\ell(\alpha_i)\geq a_5 \lambda_D(y_i, y_{i+1}).$\eca

-We consider this case by a contradiction.
+We prove this case by a method of contradiction.
 Suppose on the contrary that \beq k_{D}(y_i,y_{i+1})> a_4,\eeq which implies that \beq k_{D'}(y'_i,y'_{i+1})>\frac{k_{D}(y_i,y_{i+1})-C}{M}> 1.\eeq Then